thinkorswim vs. E*Trade Introduction

 Finally, It’s Additional Services

-Small advantage to Charles Schwab and thinkorswim.
+Slight advantage to Charles Schwab and thinkorswim.

 Recommendations

-Beginning Investors: A robo account with E*Trade.
+Beginning Investors: E*Trade’s robo account.

-Stock & ETF Trading: We would go with thinkorswim.
+Stock & ETF Trading: We recommend thinkorswim.

 Website Links